Updated: Jul 25

 I was speechless.
 God was answering our prayers.

-A couple of weeks later, I suggested that we tell the Ciurzynski’s that we were willing to come down there to check out the work that they were doing.
-A few days later Tim said, “can you come in two days?”
+A couple of weeks later, I suggested that we tell our friends that we were willing to come down there to check out the work that they were doing.
+A few days later they said, “can you come in two days?”
 Ralph scrambled to set up some swaps to cover his shifts.
 He told only one person at his work what was going on.
 Though this man didn’t like to swap, he agreed to work for Ralph so that we could check this job opportunity out.

 Courtney wanted to come with the kids so we packed the van up, slept in a rest stop overnight and kept going till we arrived.
 She makes traveling fun with snacks, music, movies, and audiobooks and has trained the kids to like it.
 The sleeping in a rest stop is cheaper than getting a hotel or Airbnb and its like camping.
 That may be a stretch to say, but the kids actually like it!
 Maybe that could lead to a camper van conversion in the future…

-I spent two days with Tim at work seeing what they had going on.
-There was a greater need for Ralph at the company that Jessica was president of then at the site development company they had started.
+I spent two days with my friend at work seeing what they had going on.
+There was a greater need for Ralph at his wife's work then at the company they had started.
 It seemed interesting and worth a try.
 It was a great opportunity to try something new.

 (The boys and I went to the Central Florida Zoo and Botanical Gardens one day and New Smyrna Beach the other.)

 A big thing as I was looking for jobs was pay.
 We knew what we needed to live off of.
 We still wanted the majority of Courtney’s time to be spent raising our boys so the income would mostly fall on me.
 We did not think it would be wise to intentionally put ourselves in a worse position financially.
 We were trying to be as strategic as possible, but still trying to leave room for God to work.
-Jessica said how much her company could pay Ralph and it was very close to what I was already making.
+Our friends shared said how much I could get paid and it was very close to what I was already making.

 This was huge.
 I was blown away by what God was doing.
-There was a company in Florida that was willing to hire Ralph for something he had zero experience in for practically the same amount of money he was making in corrections.
+There was a company in Florida that was willing to hire Ralph for practically the same amount of money he was making in corrections.
 He would be home in the evenings, weekends, and holidays for the first time in fifteen years.

-In that same dinner conversation with the Ciurzynski’s, I brought up my little brother, Tyler.
+In that same dinner conversation with our friends, I brought up my little brother, Tyler.
 I said that he was looking to move down with us, too and that he was a good worker.
-They immediately mentioned a job opportunity with Jessica’s uncle as well.
+They immediately mentioned a different job opportunity.
 If Tyler was interested, my little brother would be coming down with us, too.
 I was grateful that I might be going with some of my other family.

 With that talk, the next day we were headed back to New York excited that this was happening.
 I was also thinking about all the things that we had to get done to move.
 It would be a lot.